forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 **High seroprevalence of COVID-19 infection in a large slum in South India; what does it tell us about managing a pandemic and beyond?** Epidemiology and Infection 149, e39, 1–6.
 <https://doi.org/10.1017/S0950268821000273>

-##### Background
+##### Objective
+* "The objective of the current study was to estimate the seroprevalence of COVID-19 infection in a dense slum of South India.
+We hypothesised a high prevalence of infection, considering the density of the population and the impossibility of preventive measures in this setting."
 * "Devarajeevanahalli (DJ Halli), also known as the ‘Dharavi of Bangalore’ is one of the largest governments notified slums in Bangalore, extending over 1.15 km2 with an estimated popula- tion of 100 000 people [3–5] (Fig. 1)."
-* " Because DJ Halli is a typical slum with a likelihood of rapid contagion, the official data of less than 295 cases and 17 deaths, 5 months past the first case, sounded unrealistic [8, 9]."
 * "Further, screening and testing efforts were hindered by communal violence which claimed three lives in this area [12]."
-* "The objective of the current study was to estimate the sero- prevalence of COVID-19 infection in a dense slum of South India.
-We hypothesised a high prevalence of infection, considering the density of the population and the impossibility of preventive measures in this setting."
-* "This is no surprise, as the hazardous physical environment, overcrowding, poor sanitation and the impracticability of social distancing, hand washing and face covers in slums, are conducive for the rapid spread of infection [18–22]."

 ##### Methods
 * "The serum was separated and used to test for antibodies using the Elecsys Anti SARS CoV2 assay, an electrochemiluminescent immunoassay using a recombinant protein representing the nucleocapsid (N) antigen for the determination of high-affinity antibodies including IgG against SARS CoV2 [15]."